kavinakash/RBAC/README.md

   - View and modify permissions for each role in a straightforward manner.

 ## Setup Instructions
+Follow these steps to set up the project locally:

 1. **Clone the repository**:
    ```bash
    git clone <repository-url>